sterosier/sterosier.github.io/_pages/about.md

   - /about.html
 ---

 My name is Stéphane Térosier.
-I am currently a postdoctoral researcher and lecturer at the [Leiden University Centre for Linguistics](https://www.universiteitleiden.nl/en/humanities/leiden-university-centre-for-linguistics).
-As of August 2024, I will be joining the Department of Romance Languages and Literature at the University at Buffalo as an Assistant Professor.
+I am an Assistant Professor at the [Department of Romance Languages and Literature](https://arts-sciences.buffalo.edu/romance-languages-literatures.html) at the University at Buffalo as an Assistant Professor.
 My main research interests include the syntax of creole languages, especially Martinican creole (of which I am a native speaker).
 I am also interested in the syntactic and sociolinguistics consequences of the contact between a creole and its lexifier.
 More generally, my research focuses on syntax and the syntax-semantics and syntax-pragmatics interfaces.

 ## About creoles